naman1303/find-quote/README.md

 <br>

+<span style="color: red">** What’s new in latest version? - Added quotes from famous series as well. </span>

-A Node.js module to fetch quotes - generic as well as from movies.
+A Node.js module to fetch quotes - generic, from movies and from series.
 If an input text/string is provided the quote having that word would be returned otherwise a random quote.
 Input is case insensitive.

 There are variety of functions to fetch quotes.
 Examples given below.